A: before, diseased liver; B: after, donor liver in place.(Click to Enlarge)

 - You will undergo a cardiac stress test and pulmonary (lung) function tests.

-- If needed, you will need to be evaluated by a neurologist; renal, pulmonary and psychiatric consultations are also done on an as-needed basis.
+- If needed, you will be evaluated by a neurologist; renal, pulmonary and psychiatric consultations are also done on an as-needed basis.

 - If you have hepatocellular carcinoma (liver cancer), you will probably need a consultation with an oncologist (cancer specialist) and an interventional radiology specialist.